greenfork/nimraylib_now/README.md

 ### Convert examples
 You can help by converting missing examples from original C library doing the following:
-1. Find a missing example in C.
+1. Find a missing example in C, you can use helper script for that:
+   `nim r tools/find_missing_examples.nim`.
 2. Compile and run `tools/c2nim_example_converter.nim` on this C file, it helps with conversion.
 3. Edit resulting Nim file, make sure it runs.